TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/ContentElementsWizard.rst

 Plain content elements or plugins
 =================================

-You can add a content element or plain plugin (non-Extbase) using method `ExtensionManagementUtility::addPlugin() <https://api.typo3.org/main/classes/TYPO3-CMS-Core-Utility-ExtensionManagementUtility.html#method_addPlugin>`__: of class :php:`\TYPO3\CMS\Core\Utility\ExtensionManagementUtility`.
+You can add a content element or plain plugin (no Extbase) using method `ExtensionManagementUtility::addPlugin() <https://api.typo3.org/main/classes/TYPO3-CMS-Core-Utility-ExtensionManagementUtility.html#method_addPlugin>`__: of class :php:`\TYPO3\CMS\Core\Utility\ExtensionManagementUtility`.